isc-projects/stork/doc/usage.rst

 Registering New Machine
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once the agent is deployed and running on the machine to be monitored, you should instruct Stork
+Once the agent is deployed and running on the machine to be monitored, you should instruct
-server to start monitoring it.
-You can do so by going to Services menu and choosing Machines.
+``Stork Server`` to start monitoring it.
+You can do so by going to ``Services`` menu
+and choosing ``Machines``.
 You will be presented with a list of currently registered machines.

 To add a new machine, click ``Add New Machine``.
-You need to specify the machine address or hostname
+You need to specify the machine address (IP address,
-and a port.
-If Stork agent is running in a container, you should specify the container name as
-a machine hostname.
-If you launched Stork using ``rake docker_up`` command you may specify one of
-the demo container names, e.g. agent-kea, agent-bind9 etc. The demo agents are running on
-port 8080.
-If the agent you're connecting to was launched using ``rake run_agent`` it will
-listen on localhost port 8888.
+hostname or FQDN) and a port.

-Once you click Add, the server will attempt to establish gRPC over http/2 connection to the agent.
+Once you click ``Add`` button, the server will attempt to establish a connection to the agent.
 Make sure that any firewalls in between will allow incoming connections to the TCP port specified.

 Once a machine is added, a number of parameters, such as hostname, address, agent version, number